See what your $15 buys

 Upload your fine letter, your bylaw, and any supporting documents.
 Get a cited report by email in about 5 minutes. $15.

 Check my fine — $15About this sample:The fictional fine letter and bylaw used to generate this report were constructed to illustrate the kind of issues FineCheck routinely flags.
 Real reports vary in length depending on the complexity of the case.
-Simple, clean notices generate shorter reports with mostly “passed” checks; complex notices with multiple defects generate longer ones like this example.
+Simple, clean notices generate shorter reports with mostly “passed” checks and a Yes/No (compliant/no prejudice) CDRT verdict; complex notices with multiple defects generate longer ones like this example.